Language: EN

 tipo-referencia-ejemplo-2

-The first thing you need to know is that memory is organized in cells.
-Each of these cells are identified with a number.
+The first thing you need to know is that memory is organized into cells.
+Each of these cells is identified with a number.

 tipo-valor-referencia-interno-1

-When we create a variable such as A or B, the program takes this as an alias for memory addresses.
-Internally, the computer neither sees your aliases A nor B. Instead, it translates it to, for example, 0x17 and 0x21 (or whatever it corresponds to).
+When we create a variable like A or B, the program takes this as an alias for memory addresses.
+Internally, the computer sees neither your aliases A nor B. It translates them to, for example, 0x17 and 0x21 (or whatever applies).
 And it only works with that.

-When working with value types variables, in these memory cells it will store the value of your variable.
+When working with value type variables, these memory cells will hold the value of your variable.
 In our example, 10.
-However, they are two independent cells.
+But they are two independent cells.
 If I put 20 in one, the other is not affected.

 tipo-valor-referencia-interno-2

-When you have reference types variables, you also have two cells for your variables.
-But, instead of having the value, this time they have the memory address where the data is “actually”.
+When you have reference type variables, you also have two cells for your variables.
+But instead of having the value, this time they hold the memory address where the “real” data is.

-In our example, let’s say we have an ARRAY.
-The computer has created this array in position 0x30.
-Our variables A and B, have this position as a value.
+In our example, let’s say we have a ARRAY.
+The computer has created this array at position 0x30.
+Our variables A and B have this position as their value.

 tipo-valor-referencia-interno-3

-So, both A and B are modifying the same data, which is actually in memory position 0x30.
+So both A and B are modifying the same data, which is actually at memory position 0x30.

 On the other hand, your programming language knows how to handle both types.
 When accessing:

-• value types: It knows that it has the value available at the address that it corresponds to
+• value type: It knows that the value is available at whatever address

-• reference types: It knows that it is a memory address, and that it has to “jump” to the data
+• reference type: It knows that it is a memory address and that it has to “jump” to get to the data

-This operation of “jump” that it has to do with reference types to reach the actual data is called indirection.
+That operation of “jumping” that it has to do with reference types to reach the real data is called indirection.

-In principle, it is the reason why accessing a reference type variable is a little slower than accessing value types.
-But it is so common and so optimized that the difference is usually minimal or even zero.
-But it is there.
+In principle, this is the reason why accessing a reference type variable is a little slower than value types.
+But it is so common and so optimized that the difference is usually minimal or even nonexistent.
+But it’s there.

 On the contrary, reference types are much faster to copy or move.
-This is because you are not really copying the data, you are only copying the memory address.
-Which, in general, occupies a few bytes.
+This is because you are not actually copying the data; you are only copying the memory address.
+Which generally takes up a few bytes.
 While the actual data can be… as large as your computer’s memory allows.